Christ Lutheran Church Receives Their Comfort Dog.

 Four years ago it was a dream.
 On Sunday, March 5, 2017, it became a reality.
 The members of Christ Lutheran Church, donated, raised funds, prayed and hoped they would receive a Comfort Dog from Lutheran Church Charities in North Brook, IL.

 Obadiah will be at church each Sunday, at 460 Chief Justice Cushing Highway, Scituate; if not on the road visiting other churches who are interested in this kind of support mission.
 He is a pure-bred Golden Retriever with a presence of peace.
-He joins his counterpart…Lydia at Messiah Lutheran Church in Lynnfield, MA and Addie @ Christ the King Lutheran Church in Newtown, CT and Maddie and Ruthie at Immanuel LC @ Danbury, Ct. as a New England Response Team.
+He joins his fellow Comfort Dogs…Lydia at Messiah Lutheran Church in Lynnfield, MA.
+Addie and Leah at Immanuel Lutheran Church in Danbury, CT.
+Lily at Lutheran Church of the Good Shepherd in Old Bridge, NJ.
+Maggie at Christ the King Lutheran Church in Newtown, Connecticut.
+These dogs make up the LCC K-9 Comfort Dogs in the Northeast Region.

 Unlike a Service Dog, Obadiah can be petted and has an invitation on his vest saying “Please Pet Me!”